-In this video tutorial, we’ll be looking at the monetization options in your Dacast Channel.
-Dacast’s Pay Per View video platform includes adding Pay Per View tickets, setting up Subscriptions, and using Promocodes.
+In this video tutorial, we’ll be looking at the monetization options on your Dacast Channel.
+Dacast’s Pay Per View video platform includes adding Pay Per View tickets, setting up Subscriptions, and using Promo codes.

 The paywall is accessible to:

 – Free trial